w3c/sustyweb/README.md

 In this hub, you will find the draft specification for our [Web Sustainability Guidelines](https://w3c.github.io/sustyweb/) and any supplementary documentation, including [Sustainable Tooling And Reporting (STAR)](https://w3c.github.io/sustyweb/star.html), our [at-a-glance](https://w3c.github.io/sustyweb/glance.html) overview, our [introduction](https://w3c.github.io/sustyweb/intro.html) to Web Sustainability, our sustainability [laws & policies](https://w3c.github.io/sustyweb/policies.html) guide, our [quick reference](https://w3c.github.io/sustyweb/quickref.html) sheet, our [PDF checklist](https://w3c.github.io/sustyweb/checklist.pdf), our [JSON API](https://w3c.github.io/sustyweb/guidelines.json), and our [Test Suite](https://github.com/w3c/sustyweb/tree/main/test-suite).
 We also have a living implementation of the specification under active development called [Sustainable Web Design](https://sustainablewebdesign.org/).

 If you would like a brief introduction to both our group and our specification, you may find [the slides](https://w3c.github.io/sustyweb/TPAC_Slides.pdf) from the presentation we gave at [TPAC 2023](https://www.w3.org/2023/09/breakouts/recording-32.html) useful.
 To learn more about our group, its goals, and our progress, check out our [wiki](https://www.w3.org/community/sustyweb/wiki/Main_Page), and [frequently asked questions](https://www.w3.org/community/sustyweb/wiki/Frequently_Asked_Questions) page.
-You may also find our draft [Interest Group charter](https://w3c.github.io/sustyweb/ig/charter.html) of interest.

 ---